 To prevent and minimize potential adverse impacts associated with the preferred alternative, best management practices (BMPs) and mitigation measures would be implemented during the construction and post-construction phases of the project.
 General and resource specific BMPs and mitigation measures are listed below.
-This list is not all-inclusive, as additional mitigation measures would be included in the contractor's specifications.
+This list is not all-inclusive and additional mitigation measures would be included in the contractor's specifications.
 Furthermore, the state and federal permits that would be required before this project proceeds with construction typically include a variety of conditions specifically related to the protection of water quality and natural resources from additional construction-related impacts (see "Chapter 4: Consultation and Coordination").
-Mitigation measures provided below are organized by impact topic.
+Continued evaluation of avoidance and minimization efforts will occur as design continues to advance.
+Mitigation measures provided below are organized by resource or impact topic.